-There are a range of factors which influence the demand for different sizes of homes in the private sector, including demographic changes, future growth in earnings and a household's ability to save, economic performance, housing affordability and household aspirations and preference.

-• Under the residual Local Plan housing need total, households are forecast to increase by approximately 16.7% over the plan period.
-The greatest level of growth is forecast in the 60-64 age group and the over 75 age group.
+- There are a range of factors which influence the demand for different sizes of homes in the private sector, including demographic changes, future growth in earnings and a household's ability to save, economic performance, housing affordability and household aspirations and preference. - Under the residual Local Plan housing need total, households are forecast to increase by approximately 16.7% over the plan period.
+The greatest absolute growth is forecast in the 60-64 age group and the over 75 age group.
+In percentage terms the largest growth is in those aged 80-84.